 Purchasers of U.S. real property interests from foreign sellers may be required to withhold tax under FIRPTA rules.

 State and local taxes

-Actions taken by the Indiana Department of Revenue blur the lines when apportioning services receipts, creating potential traps and opportunities.
+Actions taken by the IN Department of Revenue blur lines when apportioning services receipts, creating potential traps and opportunities.